Marizza Pía Andrade: Season 1

 By order of Spirito, Marizza starts going to "Elite Way School".
 She doesn't like it at first view, but later, she loves it.
 Marizza's friends are Luján and Luna, later Laura.
 Luna is also friend of Mía, who is Marizza's enemy.
 Marizza's best male friend is Manuel.
 She had relationship with Marcos, but later they are just friends.
 She is in love with Pablo, but she is afraid to show it, because she thinks he hates her.
 So, she pretends she hates him too.

 Pablo and Marizza have complicated relationship.
 In one moment, they are the best friends, in other the worst enemies.
 In first season, they become so close, that it seems they are becoming couple.
 But, then Spirito takes Marizza to Italy for a month.
-When she returns, Pablo already has new girlfriend, Paola (who is actually a prostitute, who is hired by Sergio Bustamante).
-Marizza reveals Pablo the truth, and Paola thinks that Marizza is in love with Pablo.
+When she returns, Pablo already has new girlfriend, Paula (who is actually a prostitute, who is hired by Sergio Bustamante).
+Marizza reveals Pablo the truth, and Paula thinks that Marizza is in love with Pablo.
 In one moment, they become couple, but than Tomás reveals that Pablo and he made a bet.
 Hurt, Marizza brakes up.